Umuzi-org/ACN-syllabus/content/environment-setup/_index.md

 You'll need to be set up so that you can write and run code on your own device.
 There are a few options.
 Please follow the appropriate link:

+## Before you do anything

+Make sure git is installed.

+{% contentlink path="environment-setup/git" %}}

 ## If you have a computer

 Please follow the instructions below based on the language you are going to be using.